Core Concepts

 pipeline type

-Enabling the Shared Runner
+Enabling the shared runner

-Runners act as a proxy into your compute environment.
+Runners act as a proxy into your environment.
 If all your resources are accessible via the internet, we provide the DataOps Shared Runner.
 To enable this runner:

-- Within your project navigate to Settings > CI / CD > Runners
+- Within your project, navigate to Settings > CI / CD > Runners

-Deploying to a Runner
+Deploying to a runner

 - Add the tag